9.6. Is signal X useful in predicting returns?¶

 We measure something about stocks.
 Maybe it’s their size, or their recent returns.
 Let’s call this variable X.

 Then we sort stocks on X every month and divide them into 5 or 10 buckets.
 The stocks in each bucket constitute a portfolio, so we get the returns for that bucket for the next month.
 We also compute the “Long-Short” portfolio, which is always the return of the highest bucket minus the lowest bucket.
-Long-short portfolio are what you would get if you short the stocks in the lowest bucket to go long the highest bucket, and are “zero cost” portfolios.
+The long-short portfolio is what you would get if you short the stocks in the lowest bucket to go long the highest bucket, and are “zero cost” portfolios.

 We repeat this across time so we can see how each portfolio/bucket does and show the average return in each bucket.

-If we see significant results in the High Minus Low column, practicianers will say that X is an “anomaly”, in that the asset pricing model can’t explain its returns.
+If we see significant results in the High Minus Low column, practitioners will say that X is an “anomaly”, in that the asset pricing model can’t explain its returns.

 Here is the repo containing that project’s code (mostly in Matlab as of Spring 2025, but will be in Python soon).